OpenHFT/Chronicle-Map/README.md

 ## Oversized Entries Support

-It is possible for an entry to be twice as large as the maximum entry, we refer to this type of entry as an oversized entry.
+It is possible for the size of your entry to be twice as large as the maximum entry size, we refer to this type of entry as an oversized entry.
 Oversized entries are there to cater for the case where only a small percentage of your entries are twise as large as the others, in this case your large entry will span across two entries.
 The alternative would be to increase your maximum entry size to be similar to the size of the largest entry, but this approach is wasteful of memory, especially when most